 Section 111 reports are electronic reports, submitted to the CMS though the CMS Section 111 Reporting Portal.1 The report may only be submitted by a Responsible Reporting Entity (RRE) (usually a defendant and/or its insurer) who has registered with the CMS to Section 111 report or by an entity or person designated as a reporting agent by the RRE (in its Section 111 Mandatory Reporting Profile Report).
 The purpose of Section 111 reporting is to ensure that Medicare properly coordinates benefits.2

-There are two types of Section 111 reports: Total Payment Obligation to the Claimant (referred to as a “TPOC”) and Ongoing Responsibility for Medicals (“ORM”).
-Most defense lawyers are familiar with the requirement to Section 111 report a TPOC.
-Many lawyers may never have a reason to address Section 111 reporting of ORM, but all defense lawyers, claims managers and in-house counsel should be familiar with the concept.
-In some cases reporting of both a TPOC and ORM is required.
+There are two types of Section 111 reports: Total Payment Obligation to the Claimant (TPOC) and Ongoing Responsibility for Medicals (ORM).
+In some cases, reporting of both a TPOC and ORM is required.

-The obligation to Section 111 report a TPOC is triggered when there is a payment to (or on behalf of) a Medicare eligible claimant who pled and/or released medical expenses.3 TPOCs usually arise as a result of a settlement or judgment.
+The obligation under Section 111 to report a TPOC is triggered when there is a payment obligation to (or on behalf of) a Medicare eligible claimant who pled and/or released medical expenses, and RRE knows when the TPOC will be funded or disbursed to the individual or their representative.3 TPOCs usually arise as a result of a settlement or judgment.
 Risk management write-offs, gifts and vouchers also trigger a Section 111 reporting obligation when there is evidence, or a reasonable expectation, that the individual has sought or may seek medical treatment as a result of the underlying incident.
-The CMS User Guide has detailed guidance on the definition of a TPOC, the types of action that triggers reporting of a TPOC, and monetary reporting thresholds.
+The CMS User Guide has detailed guidance on the definition of a TPOC, the types of action that trigger reporting of a TPOC, and monetary reporting thresholds.
 Those details are not addressed in this article.4

-Reporting ORM is required by the RRE where the claimant is Medicare eligible and the RRE (or its insurer who may be responsible for reporting) assumes ORM or is required to assume ORM.
-For those of you pondering: “What exactly does this mean,” think about workers’ compensation claims where the employer sometimes assumes liability (based upon a no fault system) and pays incident-related ongoing medicals expenses (thus the term ORM).
-As mentioned, the trigger for the Section 111 report is when the RRE assumes, or is responsible for assuming, ORM.
+Reporting ORM is required by the RRE where the claimant is Medicare eligible and the RRE (or its insurer who may be responsible for reporting) learns, through normal due diligence, that the beneficiary has received (or is receiving) medical treatment related to the injury or illness sustained.
+For those of you pondering: “What exactly does this mean,” think about workers’ compensation claims where the employer sometimes assumes liability (based upon a no-fault system) and pays incident-related ongoing medical expenses (thus the term ORM).
+As mentioned, the trigger for the Section 111 report is when the RRE learns, through normal due diligence, that the beneficiary has received (or is receiving) medical treatment related to the injury or illness sustained.
 This date is usually earlier than a TPOC.
 Reporting ORM requires some level of detail about the claim including a description of the injuries (for which the employer will pay associated medicals).
 However, a dollar amount is not required.
 The RRE indicates (in the portal) that it has assumed ORM.
 If (and when) ORM may be terminated, the employer is required to enter an ORM termination date.
 Reporting ORM and reporting the termination of ORM also assist CMS with coordinating benefits.
 There are limited exceptions to the requirement to report ORM.
 Those exceptions and additional details on reporting ORM are not addressed in this article.